-My mother was a strong woman who had suffered more burdens than most can bear in life, and I thought she was more than a match for her struggle.
+My mother was a very strong woman who had suffered more burdens than most can bear in life, and I thought she was more than a match for her struggle.
 She had lost her youngest son, my brother Timothy, in a car accident when he was nine years old.
 She had lost over thirty friends to AIDS in the 1980s and 1990s.
 My high school memories are of taking breaks from economics homework to visit friends in the infectious diseases ward of Ramón y Cajal Hospital with my mother.
+Despite grief, she was sad but never down, depressed or suicidal.
 She was the one who gave strength to others.

 After her operation, I don’t know if she gave up or her brain simply couldn’t recover its old state.
 She became depressed, and slept too much.
 She would lie on the sofa and did not want to go out and see people.
 When she did go out, she was like the Queen of England, smiling, greeting people and not showing any signs of her pain.
 Few knew she was suffering privately.

 My father took her to doctors, who within a few minutes put her on anti-depressants.
 The psychiatrist told us that taking anti-depressants would be a temporary step, they would help her and she would go back to her old happy self.
 We did not think much of it, but it was the beginning of the end.